DW01/traktor-docs/engine/effects.md

 **Effect appears finished but keeps playing:** Check if `effect.loopEnable` is set when it shouldn't be.

 Use the editor's effect preview to iterate quickly.
 You can see and hear changes in real-time without restarting the game.
-The Lua API is for playback control—most visual and audio tuning happens in the editor.
+The Lua API is for playback control.
+Most visual and audio tuning happens in the editor.

 **No sound plays:** Verify sound components are added to the effect in the editor, check that the sound resource is loaded, ensure volume is not zero.